vkar143/Game/docs/design/A2/req5-design-rationale.md

 - `ForestGameMap`: an extension to `GameMap` that allows to look up for certain SpawningGround and EnemyActor and modify certain attributes accordingly.
 # my design choice
 ## Weather
 I assume a boss will always stay in one battlefield, and weather will only affect limited game maps.
-Different game maps may have different weather effects combinations, and since GameMap does not provide API essential for certain implementations, e.g. return ArrayList of locations stored in a game map for other client to look up certain Grounds that are affected by weather(in order to implement modifySpawnRate()), I have to implement GameMap extensions to provide necessary methods to achieve weather effects.
+Different game maps may have different weather effects combinations.
+Since GameMap does not provide API essential for certain implementations, e.g. return ArrayList of locations stored in a game map for other client to look up certain Grounds that are affected by weather(in order to implement modifySpawnRate()), I have to implement GameMap extensions to provide necessary methods to achieve weather effects.
+# extensibility
+## Weather Effect Functionality
+Different GameMap extensions may have different weather effects combinations and implemented accordingly.
 ## potential hacky method & justification
-- casting is used in ForestGameMap.modifySpawnRate(), because I need to use spawnGround.updateSpawnRateMultiplier(multiplier) which is a method implemented in SpawningGround(which is one responsibility of SpawningGround, and We are not allowed to modify engine code anyway)
+- casting is used in
+    - ForestGameMap.modifySpawnRate(), because I need to use spawnGround.updateSpawnRateMultiplier(multiplier) which is a method implemented in SpawningGround(which is one responsibility of SpawningGround, and We are not allowed to modify engine code anyway)